+The size of the Board is currently set at seven directors.
+Due to Mr. Kackley's decision not to stand for re-election at the Meeting, the size of the Board will be reconstituted from seven directors to six directors effective at the Meeting.
 The Board has affirmatively determined that a majority of the directors qualify as independent directors as defined by SEC regulations and Nasdaq listing standards.
-The current independent directors are Ralph C. Derrickson, James R. Kackley, David S. Lundeen, and Brian L. Matthews.
-The Board has also determined that Gary M. Wimberly, if elected, would qualify as an independent director as defined by SEC regulations and Nasdaq listing standards.
+The current independent directors are Ralph C. Derrickson, James R. Kackley, David S. Lundeen, Brian L. Matthews, Nancy C. Pechloff and Gary M. Wimberly.

-During 2017, the Board held seven meetings and acted by unanimous written consent three times.
-Mr. Hamlin served as a member of the Board until the 2017 Meeting.
-Mr. Matthews became a member of the Board in April 2017.
-Each of the directors that served on the Board during 2017 attended each of the meetings of the Board and the meetings of the committees on which such director served, in each case during the portion of 2017 for which the director served on the Board.
-Each director is encouraged to attend the Annual Meeting.
-Four of the directors attended the 2017 Meeting by telephone, and Mr. Davis attended the meeting in person.
+During 2020, the Board held eight meetings and acted by unanimous written consent two times.
+Each of the directors that served on the Board during 2020 attended each of the meetings of the Board and the meetings of the committees on which such director served.
+Each director is invited to attend the Annual Meeting.
+Five of the directors attended the 2020 Annual Meeting by telephone, and Mr. Davis attended the meeting in person.